Relationships in Negotiation: The Advantages of Rapport Building

 1. Two-way communication

-2. A strong commitment from the leader to the interests of those he leads
+2. A demonstrated commitment to the other party’s interests

 3. Reliability